djreisch/BAASK/README.md

 # ---- Batch Auto Activator for Steam Games ----

-##Batch Auto Activator for Steam Games (BAASK) can activate keys automatically to your steam account.
+##Batch Auto Activator for Steam Games (BAASK) can activate game keys automatically to your Steam account.

 <br /><br />